Technology in the 16th and 17th Century

 The pocket watch was invented in 1510.
-The pencil was invented in 1565 and the knitting machine was invented in 1589.
+The pencil was invented in 1564 and the stocking frame, a kind of knitting machine was invented in 1589.

 In 1596 Sir John Harrington invented a flushing lavatory with a cistern.
 However the idea failed to catch on.
 People continued to use chamber pots or cess pits.